 2000 - 2013

 Warrick L. Carter, PhD, was appointed President of Columbia College Chicago in 2000.
 He was born on May 6, 1942 in Charlottesville, Virginia, to Evelyn, who taught piano from the family home, and Charles M. Carter, Sr., a railroad worker and founder of the Harry T. Burleigh Choir, specializing in spirituals and gospel.
 He received a B.S. from Tennessee State University in 1964, performed advanced studies in percussion at the Blair Academy of Music at Tennessee State University in 1965, received a Master's degree Michigan State University in 1966, and a Ph.D. in music education from the school in 1970.
-He married his wife, Laurel, an interior designer and marketing expert, in 1993; the couple had one daughter.
+He married his wife, Laurel, an interior designer and marketing expert, in 1993; the couple have one daughter.

 He served as assistant professor and director of bands at the University of Maryland, Eastern Shore, teaching at the institution while completing his doctoral studies.
 At Governors State University, where he served from 1971 to 1984, he began as a professor of music and was promoted to chairman of the division of fine and performing arts.
 He then worked twelve years at Berklee College of Music in Boston, serving as dean of faculty and then as provost/vice president of academic affairs.
 He spent four years as Director of Entertainment Arts for Walt Disney Entertainment where he was responsible for developing global education and live arts programs.